 Hotel Rebranding.
-We executed a franchise agreement in April 2015 to affiliate the hotel currently known as the Conrad Chicago with Starwood's Luxury Collection.
-The conversion to the Luxury Collection is expected to occur during the third quarter of 2015.
+We executed a franchise agreement in April 2015 to affiliate the hotel formerly known as the Conrad Chicago with Starwood's Luxury Collection.
+The conversion to The Gwen, a Luxury Collection Hotel, occurred on September 1, 2015.

 Results of Operations